fishjam-cloud/documentation/guide/index.md

 :::note

 In order to get peers, you must first join a room.
-See steps above.
+See the steps above.

 :::

-Fetching other peers in your room can be done with `usePeers` hook.
-To display their video stream, you can use `VideoRendererView` component.
+Fetching other peers in your room can be done with the `usePeers` hook.
+To display their video stream, you can use the `VideoRendererView` component.
 Example code could look like this:

 ```tsx